-Driven by her concern for the problem of homelessness in her community, Luxsanaree used her service learning project as an opportunity to do something about it.”
-She volunteered with White Pony Express (WPE), a nonprofit organization based in Pleasant Hill, CA that helps eliminate hunger and poverty in Contra Costa County by redistributing surplus food, toys and clothing to those in need.
+Driven by her concern for the problem of homelessness in her community, Luxsanaree used her service learning project as an opportunity to do something about it.
+She volunteered with White Pony Express (WPE), a nonprofit organization based in Pleasant Hill, California, that helps eliminate hunger and poverty in Contra Costa County by redistributing surplus food, toys and clothing to those in need.
 “I chose WPE because they give away new and like new items; unlike Goodwill, everything is free,” she says.